 Research motivation

-Due to potential association between various metabolic/obesity phenotypes and the risk of prediabetes incidence, developing appropriate guidelines to care of various metabolic/obesity phenotypes for reducing prediabetes occurrence is necessary.
+Due to the potential association between various metabolic/obesity phenotypes and the risk of prediabetes incidence, developing appropriate guidelines to care for various metabolic/obesity phenotypes to reduce prediabetes occurrence is necessary.

 Research objectives

-This study aimed to: (1) estimate the prevalence of different metabolic/obesity phenotypes in an Iranian population and also (2) determine the association of baseline metabolic/obesity phenotypes as well as their interchanges during follow-up with the risk of prediabetes development in a prospective cohort study.
+This study aimed to (1) estimate the prevalence of different metabolic/obesity phenotypes in an Iranian population and (2) determine the association of baseline metabolic/obesity phenotypes and their interchanges during follow-up with the risk of prediabetes development in a prospective cohort study.

 Research methods

 In a population-based cohort study, 1741 adults (aged > 19 years) with normal blood glucose were followed for 14 years.
-According to body mass index and metabolic health status, participants were categorized into 4 groups: metabolically healthy normal weight (MHNW), metabolically healthy obese (MHO), metabolically unhealthy normal weight (MUNW) and metabolically unhealthy obese (MUO).
-Multivariable Cox regression analysis was used to measure the risk of prediabetes according to the baseline metabolic/obesity phenotype as well as their changes during the follow-up.
+According to body mass index and metabolic health status, participants were categorized into four groups: metabolically healthy normal weight (MHNW), metabolically healthy obese (MHO), metabolically unhealthy normal weight (MUNW) and metabolically unhealthy obese (MUO).
+Multivariable Cox regression analysis was used to measure the risk of prediabetes according to the baseline metabolic/obesity phenotype and their changes during the follow-up.

 Research results

-In the whole population, all 3 MUNW, MHO, MUO groups were at higher risk for developing prediabetes compared with MHNW.
-MUNW were at greatest risk for developing prediabetes (HR: 3.84).
-In stratified analysis by sex, no significant association was found in men, whilst in women, MUNW were at greatest risk for prediabetes (HR: 6.74).
-Transforming from each phenotype to MHNW or MHO was not related to the risk of prediabetes development, whereas transforming from each phenotype to MUO was associated with increased risk of prediabetes.
+In the whole population, all three MUNW, MHO, MUO groups were at higher risk for developing prediabetes compared to MHNW.
+The MUNW group was at the greatest risk for developing prediabetes (HR: 3.84).
+In stratified analysis by sex, no significant association was found in men, while women in the MUNW group were at the greatest risk for prediabetes (HR: 6.74).
+Transforming from each phenotype to MHNW or MHO was not related to the risk of prediabetes development, whereas transforming from each phenotype to MUO was associated with an increased risk of prediabetes.

 Research conclusions

-Our findings indicate that MHO is not a high risk; unless it becomes MUO over time.
-However, MUNW have the greatest risk for development of prediabetes; and therefore, needs to be screened and treated.
+Our findings indicate that MHO is not a high risk unless it progresses to MUO.
+However, individuals in the MUNW group have the greatest risk for developing prediabetes, and therefore need to be screened and treated.

 Research perspectives

-Given that various metabolic/obesity phenotypes can boost the risk of prediabetes incidence; therefore, clinical trials are needed to develop appropriate guidelines to care of various metabolic/obesity phenotypes for reducing prediabetes occurrence is necessary.
+Given that various metabolic/obesity phenotypes can boost the risk of prediabetes incidence, clinical trials need to be developed with appropriate guidelines to care for various metabolic/obesity phenotypes to reduce prediabetes occurrence.

 REFERENCES